Kitty Baker

 Sallie Kathryn (Kitty) Baker (née Caldwell) was born in 1912 in Lynchburg, Virginia.
 A gifted artist and mathematician, she majored in mathematics at Randolph-Macon Woman’s College.
 After completing her bachelor's degree there, she earned a master's degree in mathematics at the University of Chicago in 1935.
 She also continued to study and create works of art.

-Kitty's work also influenced Paul and Jearnine Wagner.
+Besides working with Paul, Kitty's work also influenced Jearnine Wagner.
 Indeed, she co-authored A Place for Ideas: Our Theater with Wagner in 1965.

-After the Bakers left Baylor, Kitty became a mathematics instructor at both Trinity University and San Antonio college.
+After the Bakers left Baylor, Kitty became a mathematics instructor at both Trinity University and San Antonio College.
 She also continued to create art, particularly weaving and other textile-based art, which she delved into extensively after her retirement from Trinity in 1976.
 Kitty passed away in 2014.
-Her daughter Robyn—who founded the Dallash Children's Theater—and grand-daughter—a drama teacher—have continued her educational legacy.
+The Baker's daughter, Robyn Baker Flatt, who founded the Dallas Children's Theater, is one of many who have continued the educational legacy of Integration of Abilities.